OnTheIssues.org

 Elizabeth Dole on War & Peace

-Click here for 17 full quotes on War & Peace OR background on War & Peace.
+Click here for 17 full quotes on War & Peace OR other political leaders on War & Peace.

 • Precipitous Iraq withdrawal leads to further instability.
 (Jun 2008)